 The recently unveiled initiative is a key part of a countrywide “cyber resilience” plan launched by the National Cyber Security Strategy, designed to safeguard tech organisations and businesses from focused cyberattacks and to forge stronger levels of security for digital supply chains.

 A press release issued by the DCMS affirmed that only 12% of organisations currently reviewed potential cybersecurity-related risks from the immediate supplier they used, while a mere 5% of companies had resolved vulnerabilities present in the broader software supply chain.

 As an increasing number of UK businesses rely on technology and migrate to operating entirely online, safeguarding digital services and supply chains by managed IT service companies has become crucial for business resilience and continuity, according to the DCMS.

 Minister for Digital Infrastructure, Matt Warman commented:

 “It’s essential that organisations take steps to secure their mission-critical supply chains – and remember they cannot outsource risk.
 Firms should follow free government advice on offer.
 They must take steps to protect themselves against vulnerabilities and we need to ensure third-party kit and services are as secure as possible.”

 However, government proposals for increased security could result in new rules for UK companies to adhere to.
-Depending on the collected wisdom from IT firms and sector experts, the government will review whether increased strengthening of present policies for cybersecurity is required, and what areas in particular need improvement.
+Depending on the collected wisdom from IT firms and sector experts, the government will review whether the increased strengthening of present policies for cybersecurity is required, and what areas in particular need improvement.

 Government findings during the two-month advisory survey could potentially mean that IT management companies will need to follow an updated set of standards for security.